Foster Farms

-Foster Farms is an American poultry company.
-The company has been privately owned since 1939.
-It was operated by the Foster family since 1939 until recently, now operated and owned by Atlas Holdings, after their purchase of the company in 2022.
-The company is based in Livingston, California, with operations throughout the West Coast and a few on the East Coast.
-The company specializes in a variety of chicken and turkey products advertised as fresh and naturally locally grown.
+Foster Farms is a privately held American poultry company since 1939.
+Operated by the Foster family since its founding, it is currently managed by Atlas Holdings, which acquired the firm in 2022.

+Although its operations are concentrated on the West Coast, the Livingston, California-based company also maintains a small number of locations on the East Coast.
+It specializes in a variety of chicken and turkey products advertised as fresh and naturally locally grown.

 History

 Beginnings

 Foster Farms was established in 1939 by Max and Verda Foster.
 They began by investing $1,000 into a farm in Modesto, California, on which they raised turkeys.
 The back porch was Max's office and the first hatchery was built next to their bedroom so the eggs could get constant care.
 In 1942, Max quit his day job as a reporter and city editor for the Modesto Bee.
 Around this time, the Fosters expanded into raising cattle and chickens.
 As the business grew, the Fosters acquired another farm and a feed mill in the 1950s.
 The feed mill allowed the company some independence from outside feed contracts.
 In 1959, Foster Farms acquired the Sunland Poultry processing plant in Livingston, California, and in 1960, the company's headquarters was moved there from Modesto.
 Livestock were slaughtered, processed, and packaged at the Livingston plant on an assembly line.